dksynth/POWER-MIX/README.md

 DISCLAIMER: If you choose to use these files it is at your own risk!
 Don't mess with things if you don't know what you are doing!

 ALSO: The panel file provided DOES NOT have the serge-style swoops.
 That's just what I used for my system.
 They are easily found if you want to add them.
-Or make your own design!
+Or make your own design! the EagleCAD files for the panel can be found in the Panel folder.

 ![FULL POWER_MIX](https://user-images.githubusercontent.com/14189382/152086013-0218dee9-e2ff-4ea6-9a9d-aae0ae721607.png)